sustainablecomputinglab/waitinggame/simulator/README.md

 *3.* The simulator’s output is the mean waiting time w, the effective price P, the fraction of jobs that run on on-demand resources r, and the total cost C.

-*4.* Note that simulator needs to be reset to change either the cluster config or the input trace, we provide following functions to do that.
+*4.* Simulator needs to be reset to change either the cluster config or the input trace, we provide following functions to do that.
 Please check the simulator.py for further details.
+Note that, simulator needs to be reset between the simulation runs, you can do that by using reset_cluster_config function and pass the current cluster config information (i.e., reserve capacity, cpu per reserve machine, and memory per reserve machine).

 ```python
 reset_cluster_config()